How to Heal an Open Wound on a Cat Fast — 8 Steps

 Frequently Asked Questions

-Diluted chlorhexidine solution, sterile saline, Vetericyn wound spray, or veterinary-approved wound gel are the safest options.
-Avoid hydrogen peroxide, rubbing alcohol, iodine, and any ointment containing neomycin.
-Never use tea tree oil — it is toxic to cats.
+Diluted chlorhexidine, sterile saline, Vetericyn wound spray, or vet-approved wound gel.
+Avoid hydrogen peroxide, alcohol, iodine (undiluted), and any ointment containing neomycin.
+Never use tea tree oil.

-Vetericyn wound gel, diluted chlorhexidine gel, or vet-prescribed silver sulfadiazine cream are all appropriate.
+Vetericyn wound gel, diluted chlorhexidine gel, or vet-prescribed silver sulfadiazine cream.
 Avoid petroleum-based ointments and anything containing neomycin.
-Any product you apply should be safe if licked in small amounts.

-No. Neosporin contains neomycin which can cause allergic reactions in cats.
-It is also toxic if ingested in larger amounts — and cats will lick any wound they can reach.
+No. Neosporin contains neomycin, which can cause allergic reactions in cats and is toxic if ingested in larger amounts — and cats will lick any wound they can reach.
 Use pet-specific antiseptic products instead.

 This article is for educational purposes only and does not replace professional veterinary advice.
 For any wound that is deep, infected, or not healing — consult a licensed veterinarian immediately.